Darlin' (The Beach Boys song): Background and recording

 The song interpolates the verse melody and chords of "Thinkin' 'Bout You Baby", an earlier Wilson-Love composition that was first recorded in April 1964 and released as a single two months later by Sharon Marie—a teenager Love met at a June 1963 Beach Boys concert in Sonoma County and helped sign to Capitol Records—with production by Wilson himself.
 The track was included on the 2004 compilation Pet Projects: The Brian Wilson Productions.

 Working in 1967, Wilson weaved a "radically different" hook and chorus into these preexisting elements.
 He recalled, "I was writing more in a soul/R&B bag.
 The horns were conceived as a Phil Spector kind of a horn thing. ...
 That song took about a week to write."
 Singer Danny Hutton laid claim to inspiring the title for "Darlin, it being frequent in his vocabulary at the time.

 Wilson produced the instrumental track for "Darlin on October 11, 1967.
 Initially, he had planned to give this song and "Time to Get Alone" to Hutton's group Redwood (later known as Three Dog Night).
 Redwood only got as far as recording a guide vocal before Carl Wilson and Mike Love insisted that Brian focus his attention on producing work for the Beach Boys, according to various accounts.
 Wilson stated in a later interview, "Darlin was for Three Dog Night.
 They recorded it and said, 'No, you can have it' so I gave it to Carl to sing."
-Further recording on the track followed on October 27.
+Further recording on the track followed on October 27 and November 3.

 "Darlin features a lead vocal by Carl Wilson.
 When asked what songs worked best for Carl Wilson's voice, Brian Wilson singled out the track, responding, "Wow, well 'Darlin' of course, Carl did an amazing vocal on that song."

 Release

 "Darlin was released as a single, backed with "Here Today", on December 18, 1967, the same date as the release of the Wild Honey album.
 It was the second single released from the album, after "Wild Honey".
 Upon its release, Cash Box said that the song represented "a shift in sound from the Beach Boys into a less elaborate but extra-commercial teen beat right between mid-and-up tempo.
 The deck's hard-throb rhythm and very fine group sound is complemented by a good set of teen-oriented lyrics to catch a maximum of exposure on the top pop programs.
 Instant breakout selection."

+In England and several foreign markets, "Darlin was backed by the Wild Honey track "Country Air".

 As predicted by Cash Box, "Darlin was a commercial uptick for the band, peaking at number 19 in the US Billboard Chart and number 11 in the UK Singles Chart.
 It has since appeared on several live and compilation albums.